 Served as the lead counsel for developer of the 300 room Lancaster Marriott Convention Center Hotel and 90,000 SF Lancaster County Convention Center.
 Principal responsibilities included negotiation of joint development and operating documents with the Lancaster County Convention Center Authority and advising on multiple equity and debt financing arrangements, including historic tax credit and public financing segments.

 Served as lead counsel for redevelopment of Center City office building and bank facility into the $100,000,000, 330 room Philadelphia Ritz-Carlton Hotel.
-Principal responsibilities included structuring, negotiating and documenting equity participation, hotel management and project construction and permanent debt financing.
+Principal responsibilities included structuring, negotiating and documenting equity participation, tax credit investment, hotel management and project construction and permanent debt financing.

 Served as lead counsel for redevelopment of the Reading Terminal HeadHouse, Philadelphia, Pennsylvania, an $80,000,000, tax credit assisted urban redevelopment project for The Redevelopment Authority of the City of Philadelphia.
 Principal responsibilities included structuring and negotiating the redevelopment and equity and debt financing program for the project including public area, retail and hotel components, condominium structure, construction and permanent financings and historic tax credit investment.

 Served as lead counsel for development of the $75,000,000, 500 room Sheraton Atlantic City Convention Center Hotel.
-Principal responsibilities included the structuring, negotiation and completion of the joint venture equity and debt financing among the project participants including a private investor, Caesars Atlantic City, Fleet Bank, New Jersey Casino Reinvestment Development Authority, Doubletree Hotels Corporation and Sheraton Hotels Corporation.
+Principal responsibilities included the structuring, negotiation and completion of the joint venture equity and debt financing among the project participants including a private investor, Caesars Atlantic City, a national banking institution, New Jersey Casino Reinvestment Development Authority, Doubletree Hotels Corporation and Sheraton Hotels Corporation.

 Served as lead counsel for acquisition of portfolios of multifamily residential apartments in the Mid-Atlantic and Southeastern United States, aggregating $500,000,000.
 Principal responsibilities included structuring, negotiation, documentation and closing of the acquisition, joint venture equity, bridge loan and permanent financing transactions.